verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 These include
 * Creating and label the `tododomain` namespace
 * Creating the necessary secrets required by the ToDo applicatiom
-* Adding OAM components to deploy MySQL
+* Adding OAM components to deploy MySQL to the ToDo application configuration
+* Updating the `application.yaml` file to utilize the new MySQL components
 * Apply the `application.yaml` file to the cluster

-As noted previously, moving a production environment to Verrazzano would require migrating the data as well.
-While data migratiom is beyond the scope of this guide, we will still need to include a MySQL instance to be deployed with the application in the Verrazzano environment.

 The following steps assume that you have a Kubernetes cluster and that [Verrazzano]({{< relref "/quickstart.md#install-verrazzano" >}}) is already installed in that cluster.

 #### Label the Namespace